Hawasandra1/AI-Financial-Advisor/README.md

 - **Authentication**: **Clerk** for secure and customizable user authentication.
 - **AI Integration**: Leveraging **OpenAI** API to deliver personalized, data-driven financial advice.

-C

-### Visit http://localhost:3000 in your browser to view the application.
+Visit http://localhost:3000 in your browser to view the application.
 Deployment
 Deploy your app using Vercel for easy integration with Next.js: